 That sounds way too expensive...
 Can we actually afford such an idea?

-Now, others have responded to this question conceptually, and I've even recently replied to this question on Huffington Post economically, but I want to take a moment to explain this from a slightly different angle.
+Now, others have responded to this question conceptually, and I've even recently replied to this question for the World Economic Forum economically, but I want to take a moment to explain this from a slightly different angle.

 I want to describe it through South Park.